 On either side of it were a Greek Orthodox and a Catholic church, but local residents felt that an Armenian Apostolic Church ought to tower over the others.
 Therefore, many devout locals even chipped in for construction fees!

-Designed by architect Tadeos Andikyan, the church’s style was influenced by the Cathedral of Ani, now located in Kars, Turkey.
+Designed by architect Tadeos Andikyan, the church’s style was influenced by the Cathedral of Ani, the largest building of the ancient Armenian capital (now just on the other side of the border in Turkey).

-But stepping inside reveals an entirely different situation.
-The interior is far from complete, still full of scaffolding, construction materials and dust.
+Stepping inside, however, reveals an entirely different situation.
+The interior is far from complete, and still full of scaffolding, construction materials and dust.
 Most of the effort thus far seems to have been put into restoring the artwork around the new dome.

 Considering how the Soviets used this building as a concert hall, it’s likely that the Church of the Holy Savior hasn’t seen any religious activity since the 1930s.
 Its eventual reopening then, will surely be a major event.